oss-review-toolkit/ort/README.md

 # Introduction

-The OSS Review Toolkit (ORT) aims to assist with the tasks that commonly need to be performed in the context of license compliance checks, especially for (but not limited to) Free and Open Source Software dependencies.

-It does so by orchestrating a _highly customizable_ pipeline of tools that _abstract away_ the underlying services.
+The OSS Review Toolkit (ORT) is a FOSS policy automation and orchestration toolkit which you can use to manage your (open source) software dependencies in a strategic, safe and efficient manner.

+You can use it to:

+- Generate CycloneDX, SPDX SBOMs, or custom FOSS attribution documentation for your software project
+- Automate your FOSS policy using risk-based Policy as Code to do licensing, security vulnerability, InnerSource and engineering standards checks for your software project and its dependencies
+- Create a source code archive for your software project and its dependencies to comply with certain licenses or have your own copy as nothing on the internet is forever
+- Correct package metadata or licensing findings yourself, using InnerSource or with the help of the FOSS community

-These tools are implemented as libraries (for programmatic use) and exposed via a command line interface (for scripted use):
+ORT can be used as library (for programmatic use), via a command line interface (for scripted use), or via its CI integrations.
+It consists of the following tools which can be combined into a _highly customizable_ pipeline:

 * [_Analyzer_](#analyzer) - determines the dependencies of projects and their metadata, abstracting which package managers or build systems are actually being used.